wendellpiez/xproc-zone/running-xproc.md

 ### Running pipelines

-Two scripts at the top level are provided, for running the Morgana processor as
+Two scripts at the top level are provided, for running the Morgana processor as installed by scripts in the [setup/](setup/) folder.

 #### Smoke test pipelines